Ancestors of Tim Farr and Descendants of Stephen Farr Sr. of Concord, Massachusetts and Lidlington, Bedfordshire, England

 Printed from Mayflower Descendant Legacy CD-ROM - All rights reserved.
 Copyright © 1996 - 1998 by Search & ReSearch Publishing Corp., Wheat Ridge, CO 80033

 Samuel PAYSON was born 1, 2 on 7 Nov 1641 in Roxbury, Suffolk, Massachusetts Bay Colony, British Colonial America.
 He died on 24 Nov 1721.
-Samuel married 3 Mary WISWALL on 14 Jun 1688 in Roxbury, Massachusetts Bay Colony, British Colonial America.
+Samuel married 3 Mary WISWALL on 14 Jun 1688 in Roxbury, Suffolk, Massachusetts Bay Colony, British Colonial America.

 Samuel was also known as Sam Payson.